SilverHalf/mount-balrior/decima/fast-guide.md

 <div markdown='block'>

 #### 10% - 0%
-- Make sure to dodge the spreads at the beginning.
+- Make sure to double dodge the knockback and spreads during the transition.
 - Deal big damage.
 - Dodge [Spreads] forward and try to intercept [Greens] as they come in.